kdkasad/CIter/README.md

 | take_while | N | Iterates over items of another iterator until a given predicate function returns false.                             |
 | zip        | N | Zips two iterators together, returning pairs of items, one from each input iterator.                                |

-\*
+\* Abbreviations:
-Y: Yes,
+ - Y: Yes,
-N: No,
+ - N: No,
-I: Inherited (i.e. double-ended if all input iterators are double-ended)
+ - I: Inherited (i.e. double-ended if all input iterators are double-ended),
+ - E: Inherited for exact-size iterators only.

 ### Functions